Childhood Acute Lymphoblastic Leukemia Treatment (Patient)

 Possible signs of childhood ALL include fever and bruising.

 These and other symptoms may be caused by childhood ALL.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Check with your child's doctor if your child has any of the following problems:

 - Easy bruising or bleeding.